thepacketgeek/rust-tcpstream-demo/raw/README.md

 For the start of our journey, let's look at what it takes to send and receive bytes with [TcpStream](https://doc.rust-lang.org/stable/std/net/struct.TcpStream.html).

-This article is going to build up some concepts that result in a [demo found here](https://github.com/thepacketgeek/rust-tcpstream-demo/tree/master/raw).
+This demo is going to build up some concepts that result in a [demo found here](https://github.com/thepacketgeek/rust-tcpstream-demo/tree/master/raw).
 The working concept is that we want to have a client send some data (a String) to a server that will Echo the back to the client to print out.
-In further articles, we'll progress this concept to do slightly more interesting things with the data on the server.
+In further demos, we'll progress this concept to do slightly more interesting things with the data on the server.

 # Writing
 Let's start with our client and figuring out how to send some bytes (String characters) to our server.